Canadian Indigenous law: Gitx̱san

-Haisla law
+Haisla

-Haisla Nuuyum, or the Haisla way of life & laws, denotes and dictates ways of interacting within Haisla Country and alongside neighbouring territories and settled nations.
+Haisla Nuuyum, or the Haisla way of life and laws, denotes and dictates ways of interacting within Haisla Country and alongside neighbouring territories and settled nations.
 The Nuyuum underpins historical and contemporary forms of leadership, like the Chief and Council governing system, and guides governing responsibilities across the nation.

-Haudenosaunee law
+Haudenosaunee

 As the oldest, continuously functioning representative democracy in the world, the Iroquoian Six Nations of the Longhouse, or the Haudenosaunee, confederated in an estimated 1142 C.E. through the enacting of the Great Law of Peace (or Kaianere’kó:wa in Kanienʼkéha).
 The uniting of the original five nations (the Onödowáʼga:/Seneca, the Gayogo̱hó:nǫʼ/Cayuga, the Onyota'a:ka/Oneida, the Onöñda’gaga’/Onondaga, and the Kanienʼkehá:ka/Mohawk), and thus the core legal framework, is recounted orally from the constitutional wampum, and is symbolized by the Tree of Peace, the eastern white pine.

 The laws are transmitted by means of symbolic wampum and are divided into 117 articles in total.
 The transmission is done yearly by orally recounting the confederation narrative.
 This narrative conveys the travels and history of the Great Peacemaker, Jigonhsasee, and Hiawatha as they brought peace to Haudenosaunee Country.
 Through them, governmental structures and legal institutions were created to metaphorically, socially, economically, and concretely unite families.
-As such, nations are conceived as elder and younger brothers, and when asked how this new structure would work, the Peacemaker replied, "It will take the form of the longhouse in which there are many hearths, one for each family, yet all live as one household under one chief mother.
+As such, nations are conceived as elder and younger brothers, and when asked how this new structure would work, the Peacemaker replied: "It will take the form of the longhouse in which there are many hearths, one for each family, yet all live as one household under one chief mother.
 They shall have one mind and live under one law.
 Thinking will replace killing, and there shall be one commonwealth."

-Inuit law
+Inuit

 Traditional forms of Inuit justice understand the interconnected nature of things.
 Leaders and Elders do not see themselves as agents of social control or law and order, as each individual contributes to the functioning of the community.
-The word for Inuit Law in Inuktitut is ᐃᓄᐃᑦ ᖃᐅᔨᒪᔭᑐᖃᖏᑦ Inuit Qaujimajatuqangit from the root "qaujima- ᖃᐅᔨᒪ-" meaning "to know," and could be literally translated as "that which has long been known by Inuit."
-It is also rendered as Qauyimayatuqangit (ᖃᐅᔨᒪᔭᑐᖃᖏᑦ) or ᖃᐅᔨᒪᓂᑐᖃᖏᑦ Qaujimanituqangit.
+The word for Inuit Law in Inuktitut is ᐃᓄᐃᑦ ᖃᐅᔨᒪᔭᑐᖃᖏᑦ Inuit Qaujimajatuqangit from the root "qaujima- ᖃᐅᔨᒪ-" meaning "to know", and could be literally translated as "that which has long been known by Inuit", It is also rendered as Qauyimayatuqangit (ᖃᐅᔨᒪᔭᑐᖃᖏᑦ) or ᖃᐅᔨᒪᓂᑐᖃᖏᑦ Qaujimanituqangit.

 There are three legal subsets, where the angakkuq (or medicine man) of the community facilitates: